COMBINE-lab/salmon/doc/source/salmon.rst

 Salmon
 ================

-Salmon is a tool for **wicked** transcript quantification from RNA-seq data.
+Salmon is a tool for **wicked-fast** transcript quantification from RNA-seq data.
 It requires a set of target transcripts (either from a reference or *de-novo* assembly) to quantify.
-All you need to run Salmon is a fasta file containing your reference transcripts and a (set of) fasta/fastq file(s) containing your reads.
-Optinonally, Salmon can make use of pre-computed alignments (in the form of a SAM/BAM file) to the transcripts rather than the raw reads.
+All you need to run Salmon is a FASTA file containing your reference transcripts and a (set of) FASTA/FASTQ file(s) containing your reads.
+Optionally, Salmon can make use of pre-computed alignments (in the form of a SAM/BAM file) to the transcripts rather than the raw reads.

-The read-based mode of Salmon runs in two phases; indexing and quantification.
+The **lightweight-alignment**-based mode of Salmon runs in two phases; indexing and quantification.
 The indexing step is independent of the reads, and only need to be run one for a particular set of reference transcripts.
 The quantification step, obviously, is specific to the set of RNA-seq reads and is thus run more frequently.
 For a more complete description of all available options in Salmon, see below.

-The alignment-based mode of Salmon does not require indexing.
+The **alignment**-based mode of Salmon does not require indexing.
 Rather, you can simply provide Salmon with a FASTA file of the transcripts and a SAM/BAM file containing the alignments you wish to use for quantification.